 Dr Srinivasan Nagarajan is a dedicated doctor working as a GP in the community in West Yorkshire.
 He cares passionately about the locality he lives in and has been a vocal advocate of arts as a means of addressing health inequalities.
 He has been a founding board member of Manasamitra and continues to support the work of the organization in many different ways.
 He is also an avid cricket enthusiast who enjoys gardening in his spare time.

 Krishna is a resident of Leeds with a passion for English literature and creative writing.
-He is currently finishing a literary novel on the theme of social iniquities in modern societies.
-A keen interest in Indian music enthused him to join Manasamitra as a Board Member.
-Krishna holds university degrees in Engineering and Mathematics, and works for a major UK multinational as Head of Design & Engineering.
-He is married to Hema, and has a son, Dr Shantanu Padmanabhan.
+A deep interest in Indian music enthused him to join Manasamitra as a Board Member.
+A keen communicator, Krishna holds university degrees in Electronics & Communications Engineering and Mathematics, is a Chartered Engineer and a Fellow of the Institution of Engineering & Technology.
+Krishna works as Director at HPK Professional Services Limited.

 Hema is a resident of Leeds with a passion for music and dance.
 Her keen interest in Indian music enthused her to join Manasamitra as a Board Member.
 Hema holds a Bachelor’s Degree in Electrical Engineering, and is well recognised in the UK power industry.
 Hema is Engineering Director at HPK Professional Services Limited.
 Hema is married to Krishna Padmanabhan and has one son.